Ready to have some fun? Here’s a list of free and inexpensive things for kids to do during summer break of 2022.

 Free (and cheap) Bowling for Kids

 There are two bowling programs that offer free or cheap bowling for kids all summer.
 Kids Bowl Free lets kids bowl 2 games a day free, all summer, with no registration cost.
 Kids do have to rent bowling shoes, though.
-And AMF Summer Games requires a sign-up fee of $25 to $35 a child, but then kids can bowl free and get free shoe rental.
+And AMF Summer Games requires a sign-up fee of approximately $50 a child (it can vary by bowling center), but then kids can bowl free and get free shoe rental.

 Discounts on kids’ activities

 Looking for a trampoline park, arcade, mini-golf or other fun activity for kids?
-Make sure to check out Groupon for discounts on kids’ activities in the Triangle.
+Check out out big list of indoor play areas in the Triangle.
+And make sure to check out Groupon for discounts on kids’ activities in the Triangle.

 Pullen Park, in Raleigh, is a family favorite, and for good reason.
 Besides the playgrounds, and plenty of room to run around, the park features the Gustave A. Dentzel Carousel, from 1911, kiddie boats, the C.P.
 Huntington miniature train, and pedal boats.
 Tickets for the carousel, kiddie boats and miniature train are just $1.50.
 Make sure to check the Pullen Park website, as the attractions might not be open all the time.

 Dorothea Dix Park, at 2105 Umstead Drive, Raleigh, has a full calendar of FREE activities, including plenty for kids, including Kindermusik, skywatching, Little Explorers (nature exploration), arts projects, and more.
 Most require advance registration.
 Learn about Dix Park’s activities.

 Check out this day by day list of outdoor and drive-in movies around the Triangle.
 The list includes permanent drive-in movie theaters as well as pop-up movies.
 Many of the outdoor movies are free.